sathwikreddy56/100_Days_of_ML_Code/README.md

 **Today's Progress**:
     1. Deep learning course in NPTEL Week-1

-**Thoughts:** Uderstanding basics from scratch is very important for aplication of algorithms .So decided to get a few days off coding track and indulge in learning the algorithms the reference books are included in books dir.
+**Thoughts:** Understanding basics from scratch is very important for aplication of algorithms .So decided to get a few days off coding track and indulge in learning the algorithms the reference books are included in books dir.

 ### Day 5: April 13, 2020 (Reading Material)
 **Today's Progress**: